shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 ## Future improvements

-- Migrate disks to a more resilient file system like BTRfs.
+- Migrate disks to a more resilient file system like Btrfs.
 - Build a compact, well-ventilated case for the hub and disks.